Poster: 'To Protect Our Way of Living'

 National Standard(s): Revolution and the New Nation (1754-1820s)

-Card Text: Broadside urging the boycott of merchant William Jackson, who continued to stock English goods at his business on Corn-Hill, Boston, MA, 1770.
+Card Text: Broadside urging the American boycott of merchant William Jackson, who continued to stock English goods at his Boston business, MA, 1770.
 "It is desired that the Sons and Daughters of Liberty, would not buy any one thing of him, for in so doing they will bring disgrace upon themselves, and their Posterity, for ever and ever, AMEN."
 Like the Stamp Act of 1765, the Townshend Acts of 1767 produced controversy and protest in the American colonies.
-For a second time, many colonists resented what they perceived as an effort to tax them without representation and thus to deprive them of their liberty.
-The fact that the revenue raised by the Townshend Acts would pay royal governors only made the situation worse, because it took away control from colonial legislatures that otherwise had the power to set and withhold a royal governor’s salary.
-The Restraining Act, intended to isolate New York without angering the other colonies, had the opposite effect, showing the rest of the colonies how far beyond the British Constitution some members of Parliament were willing to go.
+Many colonists again resented an effort to tax them without representation and thus to deprive them of their liberty.
+The revenue raised by the Townshend Acts would pay royal governors, taking away the right of colonial legislatures to set or withhold a royal governor’s salary.
+The Restraining Act, intended to isolate New York without angering the other colonies, had the opposite effect, showing how far beyond the British Constitution some members of Parliament were willing to go.

 The Townshend Acts generated a number of protest writings, including “Letters from a Pennsylvania Farmer” by John Dickinson.
-In this influential pamphlet, which circulated widely in the colonies, Dickinson conceded that the Empire could regulate trade but argued that Parliament could not impose either internal taxes, like stamps, on goods or external taxes, like customs duties, on imports.
+This influential pamphlet circulated widely in the colonies, arguing that Parliament could not impose either internal taxes, like stamps on goods, or external taxes, like customs duties on imports.

-Women were encouraged to take political action by boycotting British goods, especially tea and linen, and to manufacture their own homespun cloth.
-Building on the protest of the 1765 Stamp Act by the Daughters of Liberty, the non-importation movement of 1767–68 mobilized women as political actors.
+Women were encouraged to boycott British goods, especially tea and linen, and to manufacture their own homespun cloth.
+Building on the Daughters of Liberty protest of the 1765 Stamp Act, the non-importation movement of 1767–68 mobilized women as political actors.

-In Massachusetts in 1768, Samuel Adams wrote "The Massachusetts Circular" to the other colonial legislatures.
-It laid out the unconstitutionality of taxation without representation and encouraged the other colonies to protest the taxes by boycotting British goods.
-Even in this letter of protest, the humble and submissive tone shows the Massachusetts Assembly’s continued deference to parliamentary authority.
-Even in that hotbed of political protest, it is a clear expression of allegiance and the hope for a restoration of “natural and constitutional rights.”
+In 1768, Samuel Adams wrote "The Massachusetts Circular" to the other colonial legislatures, asserting the unconstitutionality of taxation without representation and encouraging protest through boycotting British goods.
+This letter's humble tone shows the Massachusetts Assembly’s continued deference to parliamentary authority.
+Even in that hotbed of political protest, it clearly expresses allegiance to Britain and the hope for a restoration of “natural and constitutional rights.”

-The Daughters of Liberty once again supported and promoted the boycott of British goods.
+Britain’s response to this threat of disobedience served only to unite the colonies further.
+Lord Hillsborough demanded that the Massachusetts colony retract the letter, and warned that any colonial assemblies that endorsed it would be dissolved.
+This ultimatum pushed the other colonies to Massachusetts’s side.
+Even the city of Philadelphia, which had originally opposed the Circular, came around.
+The Daughters of Liberty once again supported the boycott of British goods.
 Women resumed spinning bees and again found substitutes for British tea and other goods.
-Many colonial merchants signed non-importation agreements, and the Daughters of Liberty urged colonial women to shop only with those merchants.
-The Sons of Liberty used newspapers and circulars to call out by name those merchants who refused to sign such agreements; sometimes they were threatened with violence.
-The boycott in 1768–69 turned the purchase of consumer goods into a political gesture.
-It Consumption was political; the very clothes you wore indicated whether you were a defender of liberty in homespun or a protector of parliamentary rights in superfine British attire.
+Many colonial merchants signed non-importation agreements, and the Daughters of Liberty urged colonial women to buy only from those merchants.
+The Sons of Liberty used newspapers and circulars to call out by name those merchants who refused to sign such agreements, sometimes threatening violence.
+The 1768–69 boycott turned the purchase of consumer goods into a political act: A person's very clothes indicated whether they "defended liberty" in homespun or protected parliamentary rights in fine British attire.

 Citation: Library of Congress Prints and Photographs Division, Washington, DC 20540.
 LC-USZ62-43568.
 Text: "The Townshend Acts," OpenStax. https://open stax.org/books/us-history/pages/5-3-the-townshend-acts-and-colonial-protest. © 1999-2019, Rice University, 6100 Main St, MS-375, Houston, TX 77005.
 All rights reserved.
 May 17, 2020.